spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/edit-documentation-via-pull-requests.md

 For information about the structure of the Spryker documentation, as well as style and formatting rules, see [Style, syntax, formatting, and general rules](/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/style-formatting-general-rules.html).

-Please note that Spryker documentation should be written in US English.
+Note that contributions to Spryker documentation can be accepted only in US English.

 {% endinfo_block %}